mervyzr/astrea/README.md

 In the following, the (explicit) SSPRK methods are denoted as SSPRK (_i_,_j_), where _i_ and _j_ refers to _i_-stage and the _j_-th order iterative method respectively.
 Several SSPRK variants are included for this simulation, with the SSPRK (2,2) (Gottlieb et al., 2009), SSPRK (3,3) (Shu & Osher, 1988; Gottlieb et al., 2009), SSPRK(4,3), SSPRK (5,3) (Spiteri & Ruuth, 2002; Gottlieb et al., 2009), SSPRK (5,4) (Kraaijevanger, 1991; Ruuth & Spiteri, 2002), and low-storage (Williamson, 1980) SSPRK(10,4) (Ketcheson, 2008) methods.
 The ''classic'' RK4 or the Forward Euler method can also be used.

 For a _j_-order reconstruction scheme, _j_ > 4, the Dormand-Prince 8(7) (Dormand & Prince, 1981) method can be considered.
 However, this method is not a SSP variant as no methods with order _j_ > 4 with positive SSP coefficients can exist (Kraaijevanger, 1991; Ruuth & Spiteri, 2002), and therefore might not be suitable for solutions with discontinuities.

+<a name="constrained-transport"></a>

+### Constrained transport

+With the presence of magnetic fields, it is crucial for the divergence-free condition to be maintained; no monopoles should be created in the simulation.
+A fourth equation, in addition to the other conservation equations for ideal hydrodynamics, is included into the model.
+This fourth equation is the induction equation, which governs the fluxes of the magnetic fields.
+For ideal MHD, the electromotive forces are equivalent to the cross product between the velocities and magnetic fields.
+The magnetic permeability is also set to one for simplicity.

+In order to compute the magnetic fluxes and maintain the divergence-free condition, the constrained transport (CT) approach is commonly used (Evans & Hawley, 1988).
+Other methods include divergence cleaning (e.g., Dedner et al., 2002) and Powell's eight-wave formulation (Powell, 1994).
+The main benefit of the CT approach is that the numerical errors can be kept to machine precision, however, the complexity of the implementation is much higher; one has to keep in mind the use of staggered grids, especially when adaptive meshes or unstructured grids are used.
+It might be possible to avoid staggered grids altogether too (Helzel et al., 2011), but this is not included in this code.

+In this code, the higher-order CT implementation by Felker & Stone (2018) is implemented.
+This implementation follows closely to the works of Verma et al. (2018) and Mignone & Del Zanna (2021).

 <a name="chemical-network"></a>